Veado. Gay Dictionary (Brazil).

-On the other hand we have the own animal, the deer, with a peculiar homosexual behavior and that some relate to the need of the animal to expel the large amount of semen produced.
+On the other hand, we have the own animal, the deer, with a peculiar homosexual behavior and that some relate to the need of the animal to expel a large amount of semen produced.
 This explanation presents two problems.
-The first and foremost is that it is a relatively hidden knowledge, especially in the time when the slang appears, in which homosexual behavior in nature was virtually unknown with no diffusion, resulting inconsistent with the popular origin of the expression.
-The second problem is related to the usefulness of homosexual behavior in the animal, reducing it as the animal has the balls swollen, his nature forces him to fuck the ass of his friends, since they live in male herds most of the time.
+The first and foremost is that it is relatively hidden knowledge, especially in the time when the slang appears, in which homosexual behavior in nature was virtually unknown with no diffusion, which is inconsistent with the popular origin of the expression.
+The second problem is related to the usefulness of homosexual behavior in the animal, reducing it as the animal has the balls swollen, his nature forces him to fuck the ass of his friends since they live in male herds most of the time.
 Ha!

-Some authors suggest that Viado is a reduction from Transviado, which would have the meaning of deviated, following the wrong or immoral way, etc. With this explanation, we would be facing another case of jump for phonetic similarity, and in this case, rather than phonetic similarity, is that this two words, Veado and Viado, are same pronounced although are written differently.
-In fact many people write Viado to refer to homosexual man, and Veado to refer to the animal.
-All dictionaries suggest that it is a mistake, since viado is an archaic word that gave name to a woven wool garment forming bands.
+Some authors suggest that Viado is a reduction from Transviado, which would have the meaning of deviated, following the wrong or immoral way, etc. With this explanation, we would be facing another case of a jump for phonetic similarity, and in this case, rather than phonetic similarity, is that this two words, Veado and Viado, are same pronounced although are written differently.
+In fact, many people write Viado to refer to a homosexual man, and Veado to refer to the animal.
+All dictionaries suggest that it is a mistake since viado is an archaic word that gave the name to a woven wool garment forming bands.

 We also have to mention that already in the year 1000 Arab poets called the young lovers and beloved, whether men or women, with the word Gazelle and before, in the 6th century A.C. were called Roe Deer in the Song of Songs.
 This indicates that in the popular imagination, the deer could be related to homosexual behavior since ancient times, which could be related to the observation of nature through the eyes of that time, exempt of phobia to homosexual behavior.